MvcControlsToolkit/mvcct-enhancer/README.md

 then Html5 fallback is automatically turned on. and all Html5 inputs that are not supported are transformed into text inputs and their content is converted into the current "locale" (this means, for instance, that dates are transformed from the date input ISO format into a format like mm/dd/yy).
+Available, also a more complete fallback based on bootstrap widgets: [bootstrap-html5-fallback](https://github.com/MvcControlsToolkit/bootstrap-html5-fallback).
+When `bootstrap.html5.fallback.js` is loaded after `mvcct.enhancer.input.basic.js` the `addBasicInput(Globalize)`
+is updated to load also all bootstrap widgets.

 As a default the following [Globalize](https://github.com/jquery/globalize) "locale" formats are used: